Shauuun/CSC413-RNN/README.md

 ## Hyperparameter Tuning
+We tuned our hyperparameters by monitering the performance of our training and validation.
+To tune the learn_rate and batch_size, we looked at the speed at which the training accuracy and validation improved, the rate at which they improved, and the final training accuracy acheived.
+With respect to num_epochs, we tuned it by testing starting at around 10-20.
+It was noted that when we go higher than that, the model begins to overfit.

 ## Quantitative Measure
 The model performance was evaluated by simply comparing the predicted class with the ground truth.